benbalter/bulk-issue-creator/README.md

 1. Create a new repository (public or private)
 2. Follow [the "Setup" instructions below](#setup) to add the CSV and template to the repository.
-3. Store the personal access token you create as the `PERSONAL_ACCESS_TOKEN` [Actions Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) within the repository settings
+3. If you'd like to open issues in a repository other than the one containing the action, store a personal access token you create as the `PERSONAL_ACCESS_TOKEN` [Actions Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) within the repository settings
 4. Create a `.github/workflows/bulk-issue-creator.yml` file with the following contents:
     ```yml
     on: